JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 ## No public funding?

-The lack of available public funding was cited as a factor that diminished the chances of a viable scheme, delivering the 35% affordable housing, when the application was originally considered.
+The lack of available public funding was cited in the [officers report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!swSywGCW3zgzV1miHXgXSg%3d%3d!%7d%7d%7d) as a factor that diminished the chances of a viable scheme, delivering the 35% affordable housing, when the application was originally considered.

 ![](http://35percent.org/img/gfunding1.png)